 - 1 cup goat cheese, softened

-- 1/4 cup fresh basil leaves, chopped
+- 1/4 cup fresh basil, chopped

 - 2 cloves garlic, minced

-- 2 tbsp extra virgin olive oil
+- 2 tbsp extra virgin olive oil, salt and pepper to taste

-- 1 tbsp balsamic glaze (for drizzling)
+- 1 tbsp balsamic glaze for finishing

-- Chocolate Mousse:
+Chocolate Mousse:

 - 200g dark chocolate (70% cocoa), chopped